maximilian-heeg/xenium-segmentation/README.md

 A nextflow pipeline for segmentation of 10x Xenium runs.
 The pipeline consists of the following parts:

+## Update v0.3.1:  November 2024

+- New step in the pipeline to run xenium ranger with the new segmentation to allow of exploration of the data using Xenium Explorer (This automatically removes cells with less than 3 transcripts)

 ## Update v0.3:  June 2024

 The pipeline has been adjusted to use the files generated from Xenium running software version 3.
 The main changes are: